sruthyr01/Task1-Data-Visualization-/README.md

 ### 5. Data Visualization
 Plotted a grouped bar chart using matplotlib.
 X-axis: Years (2019–2023)
-Y-axis: Total male population & Total Female population
+Y-axis: Total male population & Total Female population.
+Another plot include Age wise population in the year 2023.
 ## 📈 Key Findings

 1. The male population in India was consistently higher than the female population across all four years.